neuralinterfaces/commoners/docs/getting-started.md

     "scripts": {
         "start": "commoners --target desktop",
         "dev": "commoners",
-        "build": "commoners build",
+        "build": "commoners build"
-        "build:desktop": "commoners build --target desktop"
     }
 }
 ```

-Now you can run `npm start` to start your application as an Electron desktop application, `npm run dev` to start your application as a web application, and the `npm run build` commands to create different distributions of your application.
+Now you have simple commands to start your application as an Electron desktop application (`npm start`), start as a web application (`npm run dev`), and build different distributions of your application (`npm run build`).

 ## Creating a Configuration File